National Mint of Bolivia: Second mint

 A coin struck in the Mint of Potosí in 1768.

 Following a scandal and the resulting investigation, plans to reform the old factory were abandoned and a new building was erected in the neighbouring plaza del Gato.
+The scandal reflected ongoing challenges at the Potosí mint, including incidents such as the Great Potosi Mint Fraud of 1649, in which officials tampered with coin weight and silver content, undermining the integrity of the currency and prompting stricter oversight from Spanish colonial authorities.
+These events highlighted the need for improved quality control and technological innovation in coin production.

 The new factory saw its construction begin in 1757 and finish in 1770 amongst a number of difficulties.
 Hammered coinage, the technique whereby coins were produced by placing a blank piece of metal of the correct weight between two dies, and then striking the upper die with a hammer to produce the required image on both sides, which had been used since the first coins at Potosí continued at the old factory until 1773.
 Nevertheless, the first screw-press coins were produced in 1767 as used as such until 1869 when moveable steam presses were installed.

+Dennis O. Flynn and Arturo Giráldez have argued that "the singular product most responsible for the birth of world trade was silver."
+They also estimate that "Spanish America was the source of approximately 150,000 tons of silver between 1500 and 1800, comprising perhaps 80 percent of world production."
+Silver from the Potosí mint, including that produced at the second mint, circulated widely across Europe, the Americas, and Asia through trade networks such as the Manila Galleon route.

+Alejandra Irigoin notes that the breakdown of the Spanish Peso standard in the early 19th century disrupted these networks.
+Markets that had relied on Spanish American silver, particularly in China and parts of Asia faced declines in coin quality and reliability.
+According to Irigoin, the "implosion of the Spanish Empire after 1808 led to fragmentation of a previously unified monetary regime, resulting in production of coins of divergent quality, fineness, and weight."
+The mint's large-scale production contributed to the development of early modern global trade and finance, linking the Americas to markets across multiple continents and demonstrating the central role of colonial silver in the emergence of world commerce.

 The modern day Casa de la Moneda museum is at the site of the second mint.